Bathroom Ventilation: What happens when you do not have outside access?

 An inline fan to reduce noise: Powerful fans tend to produce more noise since they push air through long duct runs with several elbows.
 You can use an inline fan to reduce the noise levels around your living space.
 Simply install the inline fan anywhere along the duct run for better results.

 Vent beneath the floor: if your fresh bathroom is situated away from your exterior wall, you cannot vent through the roof.
 This is a common issue, primarily when your bathroom is located in a renovated building or under a stairway.
 You need to ask your HVAC contractor whether it is possible to extend a bath fan through the floor.
-In these situations, the vent will run between the floor joints and out through the exterior wall.
+In these situations, the plumbing vent will run between the floor joints and out through the exterior wall.

 Install commercial ductwork: This is usually the best option when smaller apartments are constructed in a larger building with high ceilings.
 The bathroom ductwork gets feed into one long run in a commercial setting.
 Think about it the way retail stores and restaurants fix their bathrooms.